The Essential Guide to Traditional Chinese Medicine (TCM) Strategies for Cold and Flu Relief

 Understanding Cold and Flu in TCM

-In TCM, colds and flu are seen as manifestations of external pathogens invading the body, disrupting the flow of Qi (vital energy), and creating imbalances.
+In TCM, colds and flu are seen as manifestations of external pathogens invading the body, disrupting the flow of energy, and creating imbalances.
 These imbalances can lead to symptoms such as sore throat, coughing, congestion, body aches, fever, and fatigue.
 TCM aims to restore harmony and strengthen the body’s defenses to prevent and manage these conditions effectively.

 TCM Tips for Cold and Flu Prevention